aalfons/robmed/README.md

 ## Installation

-The `R` package `robmed` is on CRAN (The Comprehensive R Archive Network), hence it can be easily installed from the `R` command line via
+Package `robmed` is on CRAN (The Comprehensive R Archive Network), hence the latest release can be easily installed from the `R` command line via

 ```
 install.packages("robmed")